guillermooo/sublime-undocs/source/snippets.rst

 ========

 Whether you are coding or writing the next vampire best-seller, you're likely to need certain short fragments of text again and again.
-Use snippets to save you tedious typing.
+Use snippets to save yourself tedious typing.
 Snippets are smart templates that will insert text for you and adapt it to their context.